Seledrex/FavThanker/README.md

 2. Extract and place the folder in desired location
 3. Edit the JSON file with a text editor
     - Fill in your FA username and password
-    - Can add as many pre-made messages to the message array
+    - Add pre-made messages to the message array
+    - Add groups for sending specific messages to specific groups of users
 4. Rename the JSON file to username.json with username being your FA username
-5. Start the program by running start.bat
+5. Run the executable jar file corresponding to your operating system
-6. Select your JSON file with the application
+5. Select your JSON file within the application
-7. Press start to begin thanking
+6. Press start to begin thanking

+## Notes

+- Favorite notifications will be automatically removed from your FA
+- Favorite notifications and shouts will be saved in CSV format in the application folder
+- Cookies are saved to the application folder so the user will stay logged in
+- The application will not leave a shout on user pages where the user has left a shout in their own shout box
+- Shouts are made every 20 seconds to avoid FA spam warnings

 ## Todo
+- Fix for new FA update
 - Command line version